 The Company accounts for lease components and non-lease components as a single lease component.
 Variable lease payment amounts that cannot be determined at the commencement of the lease such as increases in lease payments based on changes in index rates or usage, are not included in the right-of-use assets or liabilities.
 These are expensed as incurred.
 The Company has real estate leases which require additional payments based on sales volume, as well as reimbursement for real estate taxes, common area maintenance and insurance, which are expensed as incurred as variable lease costs and hence are not included in the lease payments used to calculate lease liability.
-Other real estate leases contain one fixed lease payment that includes real estate taxes, common area maintenance and insurance payment and included in the right-of-use assets and lease liabilities.
+Other real estate leases contain one fixed lease payment that includes real estate taxes, common area maintenance and insurance.
+These fixed payments are considered part of the lease payment and included in the right-of-use assets and lease liabilities.
 The Company does not separately account for the land portion of the leases involving land and building.